-HHC represents an asylum seeker who was deported prior to the court decision in the appeal against the negative asylum decision.
-The court quashed the negative decision and ordered to bring the applicant back, to take part in a new asylum procedure, NDGAP is insisting on conducting the interview through the Hungarian Embassy in the applicant's country of origin.
-The applicant is hiding and does not wish to travel to the capital in order to attend the hearing at the Embassy, but the NDGAP refuses to conduct the hearing from the applicant's home.
+HHC represented an asylum seeker who was deported prior to the court decision in the appeal against the negative asylum decision.
+The court quashed the negative decision and ordered to bring the applicant back, to take part in a new asylum procedure.
+NDGAP was insisting on conducting the interview through the Hungarian Embassy in the applicant's country of origin.
+The applicant was hiding and did not wish to travel to the capital in order to attend the hearing at the Embassy, but the NDGAP refused to conduct the hearing from the applicant's home.

-1.3.3.
-Recording and transcript
+1.3.3 Recording and transcript